See You at the Symposium

 Student Symposium Format

-Students chose between an oral presentation or poster presentation.
-For both options, students first submitted an abstract for approval by their faculty or staff advisor.
+Students must choose between an oral presentation or a poster presentation.
+Students may participate as an individual or as a team (no more than three team members in each team).
+For both options, students must first submit an abstract for approval by their faculty or staff advisor.

 Oral presentation

-Finalists selected to proceed to the second round were asked to present their project live in front of a panel of 3-5 judges.
-The judges had the opportunity to ask presenters questions to learn more about the finalists’ projects and their challenges, solutions, impact, etc.
+Students participating in the oral presentation track will present in front of a panel of 3-5 judges.
+Presentations should be no more than three minutes.
+The judges will have approximately five minutes to ask questions to learn more about the presenters’ projects and their challenges, solutions, impact, etc.

 Poster presentation